black-studio/black-studio-tinymce-widget/README.md

 If you found a conflict with a plugin or theme, or if your problem is still present after the steps above, open a topic in the [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget) and provide the following information:

 * Detailed description of the problem, including the steps to reproduce it
-* Location(s) where the problem occurs (Appearance -> Widgets, Theme Customizer, Accessibility mode, Page Builder, etc)
+* Location(s) where the problem occurs (Appearance -> Widgets, Customizer, Accessibility mode, Page Builder, etc)
 * Error messages, if any, in particular in [browser's javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers)
 * Browser and Operating System in use
 * Plugin version in use